0ChanAk/BearBull/README.md

 ## Introduction

 This is a interesting story of Bear and Bull.
+You need to check out yourself to find out more about this story.
+Hope you have good time reading them.

 ## Purpose